Tag Archive for: Employers

 This probationary period will relate to the employee’s suitability for the role and will not therefore apply to redundancy dismissals where full unfair dismissal rights will apply from day one.

 Although the law will not come into force for 2 years you will need to start preparing as any new employees who start employment in the next couple of years will not have to wait the full 2 years to bring a claim if the new legislation comes into force in 2026 as planned.
-A new employee starting in Autumn 2025 will only need a years’ service as the new law would start in Autumn 2026.
+A new employee starting in Autumn 2025 will only need a year’s service as the new law would start in Autumn 2026.
+Ensuring that you have effective probationary management in place will therefore be key.

 Fire and Rehire and Zero hours contracts